CO 101 Basic Communication 3 Cr

 A theoretical and practical examination of the central role of communication

-communication issues such as empathy, therapeutic listening, trust,
+such as empathy, therapeutic listening, trust, self-disclosure, social support,

 seeking careers as healthcare professionals.
 Prerequisite: Junior or higher